nexmew/8PuzzleAI/README.md

 ## Uniform Cost Search Algorithm
 The first algorithm choice solves the 8 puzzle using no hueristic.
-In other words, the puzzle is solved by searching uniformly through the possible moves until a solutuion path is found. __
+In other words, the puzzle is solved by searching uniformly through the possible moves until a solutuion path is found. <br />
 Due to having no hueristic, this algorithm chooses to move the 0 in numberical order (i.e. 1 before 2 before 3)